modin-project/modin/docs/supported_apis/dataframe_supported.rst

 also welcome!

 The following table is structured as follows: The first column contains the method name.
+The second column contains link to a description of corresponding pandas method.
-The second column is a flag for whether or not there is an implementation in Modin for the method in the left column. ``Y`` stands for yes, ``N`` stands for no, ``P`` stands for partial (meaning some parameters may not be supported yet), and ``D`` stands for default to pandas.
+The third column is a flag for whether or not there is an implementation in Modin for the method in the left column. ``Y`` stands for yes, ``N`` stands for no, ``P`` stands for partial (meaning some parameters may not be supported yet), and ``D`` stands for default to pandas.
+**Currently third column reflects implementation status for Ray and Dask engines.
+By default support of a method in the Omnisci engine could be treated as ``D`` unless ``Notes`` column contains additional information.**

 +----------------------------+---------------------------+------------------------+----------------------------------------------------+
 | DataFrame method           | pandas Doc link           | Implemented?
 (Y/N/P/D) | Notes for Current implementation                   |